dahak-metagenomics/dahak-taco/docs/index.rst

 (insert icholy/ttygif here.)

+To get started with taco,
+and run your first workflow task, see the :ref:`getting-started-label` section.

+If you're hungry for more dahak workflows, skip to the :ref:`walkthroughs-label` section.

+If you are already up and running with taco and are looking for information about the rules and their parameters, check out the
+:ref:`detailed-api-label` section.

+If you are extending taco by adding new rules, workflows, or documentation, see the :ref:`for-developers-label` section.

+.. _getting-started-label:

 Getting Started
 ==================

-To get started with dahak-taco, and run your first workflow task, see :doc:`intro/intro`.

-If you're hungry for more dahak workflows, skip to the next section.
+taco is a command line utility that wraps
+Snakemake rules to run complex workflows.

+These sections will cover what taco is and get you up and running with your first taco workflow.

 .. toctree::
    :maxdepth: 1